avocado-framework/avocado/docs/source/guides/user/chapters/configuring.rst

 Configuring
 ===========

+.. warning:: Please, keep in mind that we are doing a significant refactoring on settings to have consistency when using Avocado.
+Some options are changing soon.

 Avocado utilities have a certain default behavior based on educated, reasonable (we hope) guesses about how users like to use their systems.
 Of course, different people will have different needs and/or dislike our defaults, and